Rooney22/Rooney22/README.md

 1. Main(Unfinished): Bachelar in Fundamental Computer Science and information technologies.
 Omsk State Technical University

-2. Additional(Finished): Translator in the field of professional communication Omsk State Technical University
+2. Additional(Finished): Translator in the field of professional communication.
+Omsk State Technical University

 <!--
 **Rooney22/Rooney22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.